 Can a song have 4 verses?

 A song can have 4 verses.
-It can also have 2, 1, or more!
+It can also have 2 or 1!
 It all depends on the needs of any particular track.
 A verse is designed to tell the story of a song, so it makes sense that there isn’t necessarily a set length for these song sections.

 Does a simple verse form have a chorus?